anythingascode/anythingascode.github.io/automate-terraform.md

-## Terraform Stack Generator
+## Automate Terraform

-Terraform stack generator is a program that can create terraform stack and documentation from many modules and substantially reduce development time.
+Automate Terraform is a program that can create terraform stack and documentation from many modules and substantially reduce development time.

-You may get the code [here](https://github.com/anythingascode/terraform-stack-generator).
+You may get the code [here](https://github.com/anythingascode/automate terraform).

 You may also use the download button in the left pane sidebar to download the tool.